Low Libido in Women

 Tower Urology’s board-certified urological team is a leader in effectively treating women’s sexual health, with specialists trained in all aspects.

-Tower Urology’s advantage lies in our unwavering commitment to providing world-class urologic care through advanced technology, personalized treatment plans, and a patient-centered approach.
-With a reputation for excellence and innovation, we deliver superior outcomes that distinguish us as leaders in urologic health.
+Tower Urology’s advantage lies in our unwavering commitment to providing world-class urological care through advanced technology, personalized treatment plans, and a patient-centered approach.
+With a reputation for excellence and innovation, we deliver superior outcomes that distinguish us as leaders in urological health.

 Tower Urology is conveniently located for patients throughout Southern California and the Los Angeles area, including Beverly Hills, Santa Monica, West Los Angeles, West Hollywood, Culver City, Hollywood, Venice, Marina del Rey, and Downtown Los Angeles.
 Our services include treatment for anorgasmia, clitoral adhesions, clitoral pain, and low libido in women.